 The 27 feature theme articles in this issue of FMR show why disabled people who are displaced need particular consideration and highlight some of the initiatives taken (locally and at the global level) to change thinking and practices so that their vulnerability is recognised, their voices heard – and responses made inclusive.

 This issue also contains a mini-feature on Brazil and five general articles.
 It will be published in English, French, Arabic and Spanish, and the mini-feature on Brazil is also available in Portuguese (thanks to UNHCR Brazil).

 In producing FMR 35 we have been challenged to make FMR more accessible to those with visual disabilities.
 All articles in FMR 35 are available online in PDF and Word format and as audio files, with links to software to aid accessibility.
-See download options opposite.
+See download options above.
 If you wish to view or download pdfs of individual articles, go to ‘contents list’.